 Major deals signed with Airbus and Boeing in 2016 are far from being carved in stone, as a whole range of issues could possibly lead to their termination.

-“If in Iran is caught utilizing the planes acquired as a result of the nuclear deal for illicit or non-civilian purposes, the US and EU will have the ability to curtail their exports and cancel the licenses,” Richard Nephew, nonresident senior fellow at the Brooking Institute, told AeroTime.
+“If in Iran is caught utilizing the planes acquired as a result of the nuclear deal for illicit or non-civilian purposes, the US and EU will have the ability to curtail their exports and cancel the licenses,” Richard Nephew, nonresident senior fellow at the Brooking Institute said.

-It’s only fair to say that not everyone is on board with the deals struck between Boeing and Iranian airlines.
+It’s only fair to say that not everyone is on board with the deals struck by Boeing.
 US Senator Marco Rubio, among others, speculates that the Islamic Revolutionary Guard is flying civilian planes to bring weapons to the Syrian army and Hezbollah, a Shi’a militant group with strong presence in war-torn Syria.

 One of the most vocal critics, political scientist Emanule Ottolenghi, backs these claims pointing out at the ties of certain executives – like Aseman Airlines’ CEO Hossein Alaei – with the Islamic Revolutionary Guard Corps.
 In his recent article Ottolenghi wrote that as deputy defense minister and the Iran Aviation Industries Organization’s director, Alaei likely oversaw Defense Ministry programs including the development of Iran’s air defense and ballistic missile program.

 Trying to shed light on the situation, in his Twitter account Ottolenghi tracks flights between Tehran and Damascus.
 The expert hints that Iranian planes might have supplied the cargo that triggered the recent Israeli air strike against a Hezbollah arms depot close to Damascus International Airport.